-The members of our corporate governance and nominating committee are Dr. Sato, Dr. Schenkein and Ms. Cook.
-Dr. Sato serves as the chairperson of our corporate governance and nominating committee.
-All members of our corporate governance and nominating committee meet the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
+The members of our corporate governance and nominating committee are detailed in the table above.
+All members of our corporate governance and nominating committee meet the requirements for independence under the Nasdaq listing standards and SEC rules and regulations.
 The responsibilities of our corporate governance and nominating committee include, among other things: